maxcroy1/has_many_belongs_to_examples/README.md

 In this example, a record can be instantiated with a name, an aritst, and an owner.
 An owner is just instantiated with a name.

-The owner is able to see a list of all of their records, find records by a particular artist, or even a specific record.
+The owner is able to see a list of all of their records, find records by a particular artist, and find a specific record.